drshahizan/learn-github/task/task5.md

    ![Profile Image](https://example.com/profile-image.jpg)
    ```

 Note that the `Alt Text` is used to provide alternative text for the image, which is important for accessibility purposes.

-4. Preview your changes by clicking on the "Preview" tab to see how your README will look with the added image.
-5. Make any necessary adjustments to the content or formatting.
-6. Once you are satisfied with your changes, click on the "Commit changes" button at the bottom of the page.
-7. GitHub will save your changes and update your profile README.
-8. Refresh your profile page to see the updated README displayed with the image.

->Make sure to replace `image_url` with the actual URL of your image.
+> Make sure to replace `image_url` with the actual URL of your image.
 You can upload the image to an image hosting service or use the direct URL of the image file in your repository.

 ## 5.3 Adding a table
-Certainly!
-Here is a step-by-step guide on how to add a table to your GitHub profile README using Markdown:

-1. Open the README file in the Markdown editor.
-If you already have a README file, click on the pencil icon to edit it.
-2. Position the cursor in the location where you want to add the table.
-3. Use the following Markdown syntax to create a table:
+To add a table, use the following markdown syntax:

    ```markdown
    | Header 1 | Header 2 |